 Reminder...in a "public path" installation where there are no rear connected wireless headsets, and there is an existing foot switch that has been used with a corded headset, it is no longer necessary and should be disconnected when using a wireless headset plugged into a HEADSET jack.
-If the system uses both "Public path" and "Private path" communication, A FOOTSWITCH MUST BE CONNECTED.
+If the system uses both "Public path" and "Private path" communication, A FOOT SWITCH MUST BE CONNECTED.
 To mute the wireless headset microphone from the "private path," use the mute feature on the headset.
-See instructions in section 6.1.2.
-To talk to the "public path" press the associated footswitch.
+See instructions in section 6.1.3.
+To talk to the "public path" (procedure room loudspeaker) press the associated foot switch.

-Your wireless headsets should now be functioning and capable of two way communication with each other and with any headset which is plugged into a HEADSET jack on the front of the Vitalinq console (and optional Mini Console).
+Your wireless headsets should now be functioning and capable of two way communication with the procedure room and any other headset(s) connected to the Vitalinq console (and, if equipped, optional Mini Console).